solid/authentication-panel/proposals/HttpSignature.md

 ```

 Notes:

 * we have encoded the header using [RFC8792](https://tools.ietf.org/html/rfc8792) Single Slash Encoding to fit the longer lines on a page,
 * the public and private keys are the same as those named `test-key-rsa-pss` given in [Appendix B.1.2 of Message Signatures](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-04.html#name-example-keys),
 * the HttpSig Authorization message interprets any `keyid` to be a relative or absolute URI,
- * in this case the `keyid` is a relative URL, pointing to a resource on Alice's own pod, which can be edited using methods described by [LDP](https://www.w3.org/TR/ldp/).
+* in the example above, the `keyid` is a relative URL pointing to a resource on Alice's POD.

 The main protocol extension from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) RFC is that of requiring the `keyid` to be a URL, allowing the resource server to know how to retrieve the `keyid` document in (4).

-In our example the Resource Guard on the POD `alice.name` would retrieve the resource `</keys/alice>`, which returns the following [JSON-LD 1.1](https://json-ld.org/) document:
+In our example, the Resource Guard on the POD `alice.name` retrieves the resource `</keys/alice>`, and received the following [JSON-LD 1.1](https://json-ld.org/) document:

 ```JSON
 {